Search

 MDI School District Reports

 MDI School District Reports provide a comprehensive picture of the well-being of children in a specific school system.
-These reports combine the data from a district’s School Reports into district-wide summaries: one report for each grade that participated in the district.
+For school systems that have districts, these reports combine the data from a district’s School Reports into district-wide summaries: one report for each grade that participated in the district.
 Neither individual children nor their answers are identifiable.
 Whether sharing data with school district staff or stakeholders across the community, School District Reports provide a wealth of information to explore.

 How should I share my MDI data?